AFRICA: CYCLING CAIRO TO CAPE

 Life is very hard, often hopeless, for many of these people.
 Again, I can completely understand why they would turn to alcohol.
 But it is destroying Africa, and destroying so many families.
 Men would tell me, beer in hand, that they had no money to feed their families.
 But they always seemed to have money for beer.
 And most of the time they weren’t even asking me for money for their families.
 They were asking; demanding; only beer.
 Nowhere have I seen a better example of what an ugly, destructive and contemptible drug alcohol is than in Africa.

-Africa has some absolutely incredible landscapes, no doubt about it.
-Of the countries I cycled, Ethiopia, Kenya, Namibia and South Africa in particular have parts that I would rank amongst the best in the world.
+Africa has some incredible landscapes, no doubt about it.
+Of the countries I cycled, Ethiopia, Kenya, Namibia and South Africa, in particular, have parts that I would rank amongst the best in the world.
 All of the countries I went through had some beautiful sections.
-That said, on a bicycle you are prevented from riding through the majority of the best National Parks, due to the presence of dangerous animals like lions and hyenas.
-In most of the world I have always felt that being on a bicycle has unlocked many more route options that wouldn’t be possible in a car.
-In much of Africa I felt the opposite was true, and that the bicycle was sometimes more of a limitation than a benefit.
+That said, on a bicycle, you are prevented from riding through the majority of the best National Parks, due to the presence of dangerous animals like lions and hyenas.
+In most of the world, I have always felt that being on a bicycle has unlocked many more route options that wouldn’t be possible in a car.
+In much of Africa, I felt the opposite was true, and that the bicycle was sometimes more of a limitation than a benefit.
 Long desert stretches which could be covered in a day or two by car would mean many weeks of pedalling with a bicycle.
 Africa is the only continent where I would rather go back with a 4x4 than with a bicycle.